Seminar Modern Optoelectronic Devices

 |Total workload||Contact hours||Credits (ECTS)|

 The seminar is intended for students interested in the field of optoelectronics.
-The module will consist of discussions of current topics in optoelectronics research with a particular focus on novel semiconductor light sources and photonic integrated systems, including light emitting diodes and diode lasers, quantum cascade and interband cascade lasers, vertical cavity surface-emitting lasers, photonic devices based on nonlinear optical effects, integrated-photonic systems for telecommunications and sensing, as well as novel applications of optoelectronic devices.
-Each module participant will identify a recent novel optoelectronic device or application reported in peer-reviewed scientific journals, read and comprehend the relevant journal articles, and then summarize the key results in a presentation followed by the questions session from the audience and a discussion.
-All module participants are expected to read the relevant papers and participate in the discussions that follow each of the talks.
+The module will consist of discussions of current topics in optoelectronics research with a particular focus on novel semiconductor light sources and photonic integrated circuits as well as on novel applications of optoelectronic devices.
+The course will start with several lectures discussing examples of optoelectronic devices under development and emerging applications of optoelectronic devices.
+A lecture and reading materials will also be given on how to write scientific conference proceedings papers and adhere to the academic code of conduct as well as on how to effectively present scientific results to the professional audience.
+Each module participant will then identify a recent novel optoelectronic device or application reported in peer-reviewed scientific journals, read and comprehend the relevant journal articles, and summarize the key results in a written report that follows the SPIE conference proceedings template and present them in a Power Point presentation to the audience.
+All module participants are expected to actively participate in the discussions that follow the presentations.

-Upon successful completion of the module the students are able to identify current topics in optoelectronics research, understand and judge current solutions, read and understand scientific publications, present the results to the audience, and lead scientific discussions.
+Upon successful completion of the module the students are able to identify current topics in optoelectronics research, read and understand scientific publications on the development of modern optoelectronic devices, write conference proceedings papers, and present scientific results to the professional audience.

 Courses and Schedule